List of Malevolent Creation members: 1998–2009

 After a brief hiatus, during which time Phil Fasciana considered disbanding the group, Malevolent Creation returned with former members Bret Hoffmann and Dave Culross back in the lineup, joined by new bassist Gordon Simms.
 With their original vocalist, the band released The Fine Art of Murder in 1998 and Envenomed in 2000, before parting ways with Hoffmann again in January 2002 due to his ongoing problems with drug and alcohol abuse.
 He was replaced with Kyle Symons, frontman of Fasciana and Barrett's side project Hateplow.
 For a European tour starting in March, Culross was replaced by Gus Rios.
 In June, the group announced that it would be recording its next album The Will to Kill with Justin DiPinto on drums.
 By the end of the year, DiPinto himself had been replaced by Ariel Alvarado as touring drummer.

 Starting in March 2003, Tony Laureano returned to Malevolent Creation on a temporary touring basis.
 He was briefly replaced by Rios in the summer for a planned tour of Brazil, but returned for the shows when they were postponed until September.
 In November, the group announced the return of Dave Culross for a third tenure.
 In July 2004 the band released Warkult, before Barrett and Simms were replaced in October 2005 by returning members Jon Rubin and Jason Blachowicz, respectively.
 By December, the group had announced a reunion with Bret Hoffmann for a European tour at the beginning of 2006, for which they would also be joined by bassist Marco Martell and drummer David Kinkade – bandmates of Blachowicz in Divine Empire.
 After the tour's conclusion, Symons did not return and Hoffmann remained.

 The band announced that it would be recording a new album during 2006 with drummer Tony Laureano, however he later stated that he was unable to take part due to "various scheduling conflicts".
 In his place, Dave Culross returned for a fourth spell.
 After recording and touring in promotion of Doomsday X, Culross left again in September 2007 for undisclosed reasons.
 The band also revealed that Blachowicz had left, claiming that both departing members "have prior job obligations and could not try to work things out".
 The following month, Marco Martell and Fabian Aguirre were unveiled as the replacements on bass and drums, respectively.
 By September 2008, Blachowicz had returned.
-At the same time, Martell took over from Rubin on lead guitar and Gus Rios replaced Aguirre on drums, and they returned to touring.
+At the same time, Martell took over from Rubin on guitar and Gus Rios replaced Aguirre on drums, and they returned to touring.